-Do you want to learn another language and be able to travel with confidence in more than 30 countries, or add a new skill to your degree?
-This course engages students in learning the basic vocabulary and structures of French.
-The teaching methodology is student-centred with the lecturer acting as facilitator and the ultimate goal of this paper is to make the students independent users of French.
+Do you want to learn another language and be able to travel with confidence in more than 30 countries or add a new skill to your degree?
+This paper engages students in learning the basic vocabulary and structures of French.
+The teaching methodology is student-centred, with the lecturer acting as facilitator, and the ultimate goal of this paper is to make the students independent users of French.

 |Paper title||Introductory French 1|

 |Teaching period||First Semester|

 |International Tuition Fees (NZD)||$3,435.00|

 - FREN 105, FREN 101, FREN 132 or any other more advanced French language paper